pi-star-2025/pi_star/Biology + Chemistry/sleep/4DR.md

 ...

-Waking up these conflicts will help the star undersand what is really happening.
+Waking up these conflicts will help the star understand what is really happening.
 The current disconnect is one reason it’s difficult for people and the sun (god) to communicate.

 When the sun gets a good enough understanding of “eye contact”, this intelligence will be synthesized into a better cosmic understanding of human social intelligence.
 As a result, all of our 4DRs will decrease and we will move higher and higher, until we are about at the same level before The Fall of Eden.
 That is the level of dreams currently.